tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

     exit(0)
   when /^l(ist)?/
     puts "Currently have #{Thread.list.count} threads." when /^async/
     hello.async.hello
   when /^await/
     hello.await.hello
   when /^new-async/
     HelloAsync.new.async.hello
   when /^new-await/
     HelloAsync.new.await.hello
   else
     puts "Received unknown input: #{input}" end end
 ```

+These options enable tracking a program's thread count, while using various
-Let's cover these in more details:
+combinations of the `async` and `await` proxy methods.
+Let's cover them in more
+detail:

 |Command|Description|
 |-|-|